-When you visit this year, you will see a Washington, DC that boasts a dining scene full of new concepts and reinvigorated favorites that generate buzz and bookings (read: reserve your table now!).
+Whether you reserve in advance or skip the line same-day, expect a Washington, DC dining scene full of new concepts and reinvigorated favorites that generate buzz and bookings.
 Here are some of the best (and hottest) DC restaurants that you have to check out.

 Founded by a cast of DC culinary all-stars in a one-time bakery, Ellē quickly made a name for itself in DC’s busy dining scene and was even named one of Bon Appétit's 50 best new restaurants in America for 2018.
 The hybrid cafe-bakery-restaurant in Mount Pleasant has filled the void of an all-day neighborhood eatery, doling out a diverse selection of baked goods – from savory focaccias to sweet turnovers – by day and moderately priced medium plates by night.
 Diners rave about the clam spaetzle, a modern take on an Old Europe staple of egg noodles with littleneck clams and breadcrumbs loaded with flavor, as well as the grilled kimchi toast with spicy XO sauce and homemade labneh.